bww/PredicateKit/README.md

  * Predicate Kit works hard to provide useful errors when compliation or evalutation of an expression fails.
 Unlike `NSPredicate`, it provides an `NSError` object instead of throwing exceptions and [crashing your app] [1].

 ## For example...
-Suppose you want to allow a sophisticated user to enter a query expression which you will use to filter a set of objects by.
-And suppose you build this feature and a user enters the following:
+Suppose you want to allow a sophisticated user to enter a query expression which you will use to filter a set of objects by:

+	message.subject =~ /^Prefix/ && message.unread == true

+You can compile this expression into a predicate and use it to filter a collection of messages in a very expressive way:

+	NSArray *messages = /* assume this exists */;
+	NSError *error = nil;

+	PKPredicate *predicate = [PKPredicate predicateWithSource:userProvidedSource error:&error];
+	if(predicate == nil) /* handle this error */

+	for(Message *message in messages){
+		id result = [predicate evaluateWithObject:message error:&error];
+		if(result == nil){
+			/* handle this error */
+		}else if([result isKindOfClass:[NSNumber class]] && [result boolValue]){
+			/* this message matches! */
+		}
+	}

+Awesome!
+All is well.

+## Error handling

+Now let's assume that instead of the expression above, the user enters this:

-	message.sujbect == "Hello" && message.unread == true
+	message.sujbect =~ /^Prefix/ && message.unread == true

-Your `message` object probably doesn't have a property named `sujbect` – that's a typo.
-If you're using NSPredicate to evaluate that expression, you're going to get something like:
+Your `message` object doesn't have a property named `sujbect` – that's a typo.
+If you're using `NSPredicate` to evaluate that expression, you're going to get something like:

 	[<SomeClass 0x100397ce0> valueForUndefinedKey:]: this class is not key value coding-compliant for the key sujbect.

 … and then your app is going to crash.
 Lame.

-Predicate Kit, on the other hand, works hard to give you useful error information.
-The same example, evaluated with Predicate Kit, would give you an `NSError` object – instead of throwing an exception – which you could use to display something like:
+Predicate Kit, on the other hand, allows you to handle this not-uncommon case elegantly.
+We can do the following during evaluation:

+	id result = [predicate evaluateWithObject:message error:&error];
+	if(result == nil){

+		// display the error message
+		NSLog(@"error: %@", [error localizedDescription]);

+		// display the offending source excerpt with a '^^^' underline PKSpan *span;
+		if((span = [[error userInfo] objectForKey:PKSourceSpanErrorKey]) != nil){
+		    PKSpanFormatter *formatter = [[PKSpanFormatter alloc] init];
+		    [formatter printCalloutForSpan:span stream:stderr];
+		    [formatter release];
+		}

+		// bail out here
+	}

+Which will print the following useful message to standard error:

 	error: No such property 'sujbect' of <SomeClass 0x1005a1cc8>
 	message.sujbect == "Hello" && message.unread == true
             ^^^^^^^

-## For example…

-	name =~ /^Joe/ && (age >= 21 || booze == false)

-The above expression evaluated in the context of an NSDictionary object containing the following:

-	{
-		name: "Joe Blow",
-		age: 30,
-		booze: true
-	}

-Would result in the value `[NSNumber numberWithBool:FALSE]` when compiled and evaluated by Predicate Kit.
+`PKSpanFormatter` will let you easily extract  line, column, excerpt, and other information about the region of the source that produced an error.
+Using that, you can present useful errors to the user in whichever way makes sense.

 [1]: http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/Exceptions/Exceptions.html